natim1997/Final_Project_Jobs/README.md

 - **PDF Parsing & Data Extraction:** When a user uploads a résumé, the backend extracts the raw text from the PDF, pulling unstructured information that represents the user's background and experience.
 - **Semantic Matching (RoBERTa):** A fine-tuned RoBERTa model processes the text from both the job description and the candidate's parsed résumé.
 It generates contextual embeddings to calculate semantic similarity, understanding the *meaning* behind the text rather than just performing basic keyword matching.
-- **Feature Engineering:** The semantic similarity scores extracted from the NLP layer are combined with structured data (e.g., direct skill overlaps) into a comprehensive feature vector.
+- **Feature Engineering:** The semantic similarity score is combined with structured signals (SVM confidence, stated experience, transferable soft skills) into a feature set for the scoring models.
-- **Scoring Models (SVM & MLP):** The final feature vectors are fed into classification models to predict the match probability.
-The system uses both a Support Vector Machine (SVM) and a Multi-Layer Perceptron (MLP) neural network to weigh the extracted features and generate the definitive ranking score.
+- **Scoring Models (SVM & MLP):** An SVM produces a confidence signal and an MLP combines it with semantic similarity into a base relevance score — this is one half of the final score (the "Semantic & Experience" dimension).
+- **Business-Rule Layer (Gatekeeper & Motivation Booster):** On top of the ML models, an explicit rules layer disqualifies clear non-matches (wrong persona, explicit refusal, missing required credential) and boosts soft-skill/motivation signals for casual job categories, so a candidate isn't penalized purely for lacking direct industry experience in an entry-level role.

 ---